AwesomeSam9523/better-kirka-client/README.md

 ### This client features:

-• **Highly stable and outstanding performance\
+- Highly stable and outstanding performance <br/>
-• Constructive to the community (open source under [AGPL-3.0](https://github.com/42infi/better-kirka-client/blob/master/LICENCE)) \
+- Constructive to the community (open source under [AGPL-3.0](https://github.com/42infi/better-kirka-client/blob/master/LICENCE)) <br/>
-• Advanced Features (including custom userscripts and additional game features)**
+- Advanced Features (including additional game features)
+- Userscripts

+## Userscripts
+- You can put your own .js files in the folder at "Documents\BetterKirkaClient\scripts" and they will execute on webpage load

 ## Features